oxsecurity/megalinter/docs/descriptors/ruby_rubocop.md

                                      of user configuration or default configuration.
         --ignore-parent-exclusion    Prevent from inheriting `AllCops/Exclude` from
                                      parent folders.
+        --ignore-unrecognized-cops   Ignore unrecognized cops or departments in the config.
         --force-default-config       Use default configuration even if configuration files are present in the directory tree.
     -s, --stdin FILE                 Pipe source from STDIN, using FILE in offense